sadhamhussain13/Sales-Dashboard/README.md

-# Excel Sales Dashboard Project
+# Interactive Sales Performance Dashboard in Excel

 ## Overview
 This project features an interactive Excel dashboard that provides insights into sales performance across various dimensions.
 The dashboard includes visual representations and metrics for: